CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-05-latent-traces-and-landau-free-energy.md

 At this point one caveat becomes essential.
 A textual chain-of-thought is not guaranteed to be a faithful transcript of the model's internal computation.
 Lanham et al. showed that the faithfulness of chain-of-thought varies substantially across tasks and models, and Arcuschin et al. showed that unfaithful chain-of-thought also appears in more realistic settings {% cite lanham2023faithfulness arcuschin2025wildfaithful %}.

-This matters for the present note because it changes how $\mathbf{z}$ should be interpreted.
+This matters for the present note because it changes how $$\mathbf{z}$$ should be interpreted.
 The safest reading is not "the words the model prints are the real microscopic mechanism."
 The safer reading is "the model is using some latent reasoning state, and a printed chain is only one possible externalization of that state."

 Quiet-STaR pushes in exactly that direction.
 It introduces hidden or partially hidden thought tokens that help prediction without requiring the entire reasoning process to be exposed as ordinary output text {% cite zelikman2024quietstar %}.
 For my purposes this is useful evidence.
 It suggests that variable reasoning length is more naturally understood as a latent-compute quantity than as a purely verbal one.

-So from here on, $\mathbf{z}$ should be read as a latent reasoning trace first.
+So from here on, $$\mathbf{z}$$ should be read as a latent reasoning trace first.
 In some settings it may be verbalized.
 In others it may remain partially or entirely hidden.

 ## Grand-canonical extension

 Here the note leaves established literature and becomes conjectural.

-If the reasoning trace has variable length $N$, then the natural extension is to assign a chemical potential $$\mu$$ to each latent reasoning token and define the fugacity
+If the reasoning trace has variable length $$N$$, then the natural extension is to assign a chemical potential $$\mu$$ to each latent reasoning token and define the fugacity

 $$
 \zeta := \exp(-\mu/\alpha).